“I keep pieces of a broken wooden sculpture.

 Danish tour, August-September 2017:

 The performance tours acroos Denmark in August and September 2017.
-Check back here regularly for updates.
-The following is a preliminary tour schedule, with more dates to be added soon:
+This is the tour schedule:

 12/08 @ Teater Nordkraft, during Aalborg Operafestival, 6pm and 8pm

-14/09 @ Ranum Kirke (arrangered by Vesthimmerlands Teaterforening), 6pm and 8pm
+14/09 @ Ranum Kirke (arranged by Vesthimmerlands Teaterforening), 6pm and 8pm

 “Touching and magical”